getsolus/linux-steam-integration/README.md

 There is of course more planned, so for now we'll put out an interim maintenance release to fix some annoying bugs, such as Don't Starve not working correctly.

+Edit: This happened later than planned due to illness.

 Linux Steam* Integration is a helper system to make the Steam Client and Steam